andersongrochocki/rocketseat-nlw-origin/README.md

 IconMoon

 💻 Project
 Project developed during Rocketseat's NWL Toghether Origin Six trail, creation of an institutional page in One Page format, responsive, to be used in various types of micro, small and medium companies.
-Contains the following sections: Header, Navigation, Home, About, Services, Testimonials, Contact and Footer.
+Designed with the following sections: Header, Navigation, Home, About, Services, Testimonials, Contact and Footer.